 Walking around Mirror Lake is a great way to start your day of relaxation.
-Yes, it's true.
-A simple stroll can clear your mind.
+Yes, it's true, a simple stroll can clear your mind.
 The mountain air puts everything in perspective.
 An hour walk on the flat, paved surface can give you the time you need to clear your head, organize your thoughts, and breathe.
 Just breathe.
 You can do this, you can pack the lunches, sign the permission slips, get everyone moving, and out of the door.
 But you don’t have to do it today.
 Today, just breathe and look around at the beauty surrounding you.
-Relaxing. isn’t it?
+Relaxing, isn’t it?

 Some moms love this, some moms don’t.
 The point is, moms tend to do everything for everyone all day, every day, and forget to do something for themselves.
 So, whether you are a spa type or not, I would encourage you to make it a priority to do something for yourself.
 Get something simple done, like a pedicure or manicure.
 You will feel pretty just by doing this.
 Signing permission slips with pretty nails is so much more fun.
-If you feel like you need extra relaxing. go for it.
+If you feel like you need extra relaxing, go for it.
 Body scrubs, massages, facials.
 This type of pampering is so good for your soul, so rejuvenating, and so good for your body.
 I dare you to take a few hours at a spa.
 You deserve it.

 Take a nap or read a book by the water

 Have you ever sat in an Adirondack chair by a lake?
 Well, there is nothing quite like it.
 All of a sudden, the rush of the world we live in today starts to fade.
 The things that matter come to the surface.
 Family, friends, loved ones, nature, kids, our homes.
-The happiness that can tend to hide under to-do lists and schedules finds its way to the top of your list, where it should be.
+The happiness tends to hide under to-do lists and schedules finds its way to the top of your list, where it should be.
 So, grab a book and find your spot under a tree.
 Lake Placid has perfected the Adirondack-chair-by-the-water thing.
 You can find yours and sit back.
 You will feel rejuvenated in this, even if it's the only thing you do to make your day perfect.
 I promise, this will help.

 Put on a dress.
 Well, wait a second.
 Don’t.
 You don’t have to.
 You can show up in your jean shorts and flip flops and messy hair and don’t-care T-shirt, because YOU are on vacation.
 Make sure to remind the family of this at this point in the day, because usually this is when it starts to unfold.
 The kids are excited to see you, the husband is ready to tell you about the day they've had, everyone thinks it's time for them again.
 It's not.
 It's still about you.
 It's more simple than it seems.
-Just a reminder to them and they will understand (or not, but they don’t have to, it's still about you).
+Just a reminder to them and they will understand (or not, but they don’t have to.
+It's still about you).
 Order the glass of wine or finely crafted beer you’ve been dreaming of.
 You don’t have to get up and refill it.
 Someone else will do that.
 Billy’s napkin fell on the ground.
 Not your problem.
 And the best part, when you are done with your delicious meal and it's time to wind down, you don’t have to do a thing.
 No dishes, no wiping the table.
 That's it, you’re done.